TommyJSanders/Predicting-Software-Defects/README.md

     This is important because missing a real bug is worse than a false alarm.
   * **F1 Score (defect class)** — balances precision and recall for the defect class.

-* Results sliced test set:
+* Results from test set taken from train.csv:

 <img width="446" height="504" alt="Screenshot 2026-05-01 at 1 32 19 AM" src="https://github.com/user-attachments/assets/74a550cc-d511-4b7a-b212-53a27c85805d" />